 The Chilterns, Hertfordshire, but reachable on the tube

-Technically, Chess Valley Walk is not a London walk, being already Hertfordshire though inside the M25, in The Chilterns AONB.
+Technically, the Chess Valley Walk is not a London walk, being already Hertfordshire though inside the M25, in The Chilterns AONB.
 However, what makes it a walk deserving mention in this guide is that it can be easily reached with the Metropolitan line, getting off at Rickmansworth.

 This 10 miles walk from Rickmansworth to Chesham, follows the river Chess, which is a shallow one offering plenty of spots for picnics, a dog splash and lovely countryside views.